British Canoeing believes that there is a strong case to demonstrate an existing public right of navigation (PRN) on all navigable rivers.

 Open access for all would enable more people to have access to England's network of waterways for enjoyment, health, learning and vitally to care for

 In nearly all cases there is a Public Right of Navigation (PRN) on tidal waters.
 This includes the seas, estuaries and tidal rivers – up to their historic Normal Tidal Limit (NTL).
 Where a river’s tidal limit has by altered by the building of weirs, sluices or other structures the historic (or natural, unrestricted) NTL is the relevant limit.
 The right to navigate tidal waters may be subject to a payment of harbour dues and restrictions due to exclusion zones or use by the Ministry of Defence.

 In England and Wales there are differing opinions regarding Public Rights of Navigation (PRN) along non-tidal waters.
 The bed and banks of all rivers and canals are privately owned, and many believe this gives the landowner the right to control navigation.
 British Canoeing believes recent legal research has cast significant doubt upon this interpretation of the law.
 Some waterways do have a widely recognised Public Right of Navigation, such as the Upper Severn and the Wye.
-Many other waterways find their status disputed despite clear evidence of both Statutory and Common Law rights of navigation.
+Many other waterways find their status disputed despite clear evidence of both Statutory and Common Law rights.

 Canals and River Navigations

 All canals and rivers actively maintained as navigations have public access, subject to a payment for a license/registration where required.
 Where navigations have been abandoned it can be unclear if there is still a Public Right of Navigation (PRN).
 You can find more details of the canals and rivers actively managed for navigation on our licences page.